-Today being July 4, we are reminded of America’s declaration of independence from Great Britain.
-The Declaration of Independence that was framed by the founders contains the following statement: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable rights, that among these are life, liberty, and the pursuit of happiness…” This language states that these “inalienable rights” were from God.
-The Bible certainly teaches this.
-God is the source of all life (Colossians 1.16).
+This past Tuesday, July 4, was the 247th commemoration of American’s independence from Great Britain.
+The Declaration of Independence framed by our nation’s founders contains the following statement: “We hold these truths to be self-evident, that all men are created equal, that they are endowed by their Creator with certain inalienable rights, that among these are life, liberty, and the pursuit of happiness.”
+This language acknowledges that these inalienable rights are from God.
+An “inalienable right” is one that cannot be taken away, denied, or transferred to another.
+All of humanity is endowed with these truths.
+The Bible declares that life, liberty, and the pursuit of happiness were what God purposed for man from eternity.
+God was the source of all life (Genesis 1.1; John 1.1-3; Colossians 1.16).
+Let us consider: